bevyengine/bevy-website/release-content/0.14/release-notes/13417_implement_the_full_set_of_sort_methods_on_QueryIter.md

-Currently, query iteration order is not guaranteed.
-If we wish to work with our query items in a certain order, we need sorting.
+Bevy does not make any guarantees about the order of items.
+So if we wish to work with our query items in a certain order, we need to sort them!
-We might want sort our queries to f.e. display a list of things, or fold over our query with some order-dependent math operation.
+We might want to display the scores of the players in order, or ensure a consistent iteration order for the sake of networking stability.
 In 0.13 a sort could look like this:

 ```rust